Skip to content

 Content Filtering

 Following is a list of the rules for managing project contents based on the contents of the content descriptor for each category type.
-Note that these rules apply to both types operation types, export (pulling contents) and import (pushing contents).
+Note that these rules apply to both operation types, export (pulling contents) and import (pushing contents).

 • Empty array ([]) - nothing from the object type is processed.